marco-faroni/marco-faroni.github.io/_research/research-1.md

 ---
 title: "Human-aware decision making for collaborative robotics"
-excerpt: Poor robot planning hinders the effectiveness of human-robot collaboration.
+excerpt: "Poor robot planning hinders the effectiveness of human-robot collaboration.
 This includes conservative implementation of safety rules, planning of trajectories that interfere with human movements, and nonoptimized design and execution of complex tasks.